Games & Quizzes

 /ˈnōiNG/

 Showing understanding; showing you know something. state of being aware.
-To be able to distinguish.
+To discover or be aware of something.

 /ˈrəniNG/